aaron-cherry/Zenith/README.md

-# WorkoutApp
+# Zenith Workout App
 ## I will keep an updated summary of the current state of development here

-Currently, Zenith is able to save and hold whole workout objects.
+**MVP Finished!**
+For now, I will be testing this in the gym myself and fix any issues I run into.
+After that, there are a select group of people who will be testing the app and giving me feedback.

 ### Next Major Milestone
-- [ ] Save set data and associate it with Exercise objects
+- [ ] Field test time.
+Note any issues here

 ### Next Minor Milestone
-- [ ] Add functionality to SetComponent
-- [ ] Correctly implement SetComponent for front end
+- [ ] Some non-crucial quality-of-life improvements need to be implented.
+Will be generating a list and posting it here soon.